Information geometry of bosonic Gaussian thermal states: Introduction

 Here we are concerned with a foundational question regarding them; namely, how can we characterize the distance between two nearby bosonic Gaussian states and the geometry realized by a parameterization of them?
 There are various ways that one can address such a question, but here we adopt the perspective of information geometry of quantum states.
 To be more precise, let us suppose that a general $n$-mode bosonic Gaussian state is parameterized as

 where $\hat{x}$ is a $2n\times 1$ vector of canonical quadrature operators, $\mu$ is a $2n\times 1$ real mean vector, $H$ is a $2n\times 2n $ real symmetric positive definite Hamiltonian matrix, and $Z(\mu,H)$ is a normalization factor that ensures the state is normalized (see Section~\ref{sec:background-bosonic-Gaussian-thermal-state} for background).
 An arbitrary faithful (positive definite) bosonic Gaussian state can be written in this form, and we refer to this particular parameterization in terms of $\mu$ and $H$ as a \textit{bosonic Gaussian thermal state}, due to the fact that $\rho(\mu,H)$ can be understood from the thermodynamic perspective as a thermal state of the quadratic Hamiltonian $\frac{1}{2} (\hat{x} - \mu)^T H (\hat{x} - \mu)$~\cite[Section~3.2]{Ser17}.
 Note that all bosonic Gaussian states can be recovered from bosonic Gaussian thermal states by taking limits \cite[Appendix~A]{Lami2018}.
+Since we work in the thermal-state representation, our results apply to mixed states (i.e., faithful bosonic Gaussian states).

 Our main concern here is to understand the distance between two nearby bosonic Gaussian thermal states $\rho(\mu,H)$ and $\rho(\mu+d\mu, H+dH)$, denoted by

 where $d$ is a distance measure, $d\mu$ represents an infinitesimal change in the mean vector $\mu$, and $dH$ represents an infinitesimal change in the Hamiltonian matrix $H$.
 This problem is well known to be within the scope of information geometry, and this distance can be characterized in terms of various generalizations of the notion of classical Fisher information matrix (see~\cite{Bengtsson2006,Liu2019,Sidhu2020,Jarzyna2020,Meyer2021fisherinformationin,sbahi2022provablyefficientvariationalgenerative,scandi2024quantumfisherinformationdynamical} for various reviews).
 For the classical case, there is one unique Fisher information matrix that characterizes the distance~\cite{Cencov1978}.
 However, more interestingly for the quantum case, there are many different generalizations of the Fisher information matrix~\cite{Petz1996}, depending on the distance measure that one chooses in~\eqref{eq:dist-meas-gen}.